Let Carl Sagan explain the delicate balance of our climate to you, if you don’t yet understand it (from testimony before the Senate in 1985).

 NOAA’s Teaching Climate section now leverages tens of millions of dollars in NOAA, NASA, and NSF federal education grant projects by providing more than 514 of the best of the best climate education resources that have been produced over the last 10 years or so.
 Through a partnership with the Climate Literacy and Energy Awareness Network (CLEAN), these resources were selected from over 15,000 resources that were rigorously reviewed by teams of subject experts for scientific accuracy, pedagogical soundness, and usability, which help support implementation of the Next Generation Science Standards (NGSS) through an integrated Earth system science approach in K-12 education.

-The WIRED Guide to Climate Change explains why the world is getting warmer and the weather is getting worse.
-Authors Katie M. Palmer and Matt Simon of WIRED do a wonderful job of telling you everything you need to know about what is happening and what humans can do to stop wrecking the planet.
-You can also click on the image to go to WIRED’s video entitled “How Climate Change is Already Affecting Earth.”
+Katie M. Palmer and Matt Simon of WIRED do a wonderful job of telling you everything you need to know about what is happening and what humans can do to stop wrecking the planet.
+You can also click on the image to go to WIRED’s video entitled “How Climate Change is Already Affecting Earth.” the world is getting warmer and the weather is getting worse.
+Authors

 MMM